-Harvard researchers evaluated the link between air pollution and COVID-19 mortality.
-They studied 3,080 counties in the United States, covering 98% of the US population by zip code.
+In a second study, researchers at the Harvard T.H.
+Chan School of Public Health evaluated the link between air pollution and COVID-19 mortality.
+They studied 3,080 counties in the United States, covering 98% of the US population.

-Similar patterns are seen in Italy and China
+Similar patterns are seen in the UK, Italy, and China

 Have you read?

-Air pollution and the severity of COVID-19 infection: What are the possible causes?
+Air pollution and the severity of COVID-19 infection: What’s the cause?

-Reducing emissions at the source, increasing energy efficiency, policies to promote renewable energy, and – where needed – technological solutions such as Pure Skies can help reduce air pollution and a large number of diseases it causes.
+Reducing emissions at the source, increasing energy efficiency, and – where needed – technological solutions such as Pure Skies can help reduce air pollution and a large number of diseases it causes.